MicrosoftDocs/CortanaSkillsKit/docs/skills/cortana-invocation-guidelines.md

 - or used as otherwise permitted by law.

 **Must not be longer than three words.**
 An invocation name of more than three words is difficult to distinguish from the utterance.
-For example, use "One Bus Away" instead of "One Bus Away Corp."

 **Avoid duplicate names.**
 Your skill must not clone or duplicate another skill.
 The name is verified when you configure your Cortana channel and specify your skills name.
 Duplicate names are rejected.